pantheon-systems/documentation/source/content/guides/wordpress-pantheon/04-wordpress-launch-check.md

 ---
+title: WordPress on Pantheon Guide
-title: Launch Check - WordPress Performance and Configuration Analysis
+subtitle: Launch Check - WordPress Performance and Configuration Analysis
 description: Learn more about the checks we automatically run on your Pantheon WordPress site.
-cms: "WordPress"
-categories: [go-live]
+categories: [wordpress]
-tags: [webops, launch]
+tags: [wordpress, webops]
+contributors: [whitneymeredith]
-reviewed: "2021-04-06"
+reviewed: "2022-05-04"
+layout: guide
+permalink: docs/guides/wordpress-pantheon/wp-launch-check
+anchorid: wordpress-pantheon/wp-launch-check
 ---

 Pantheon provides static site analysis as a service for WordPress sites to make best practice recommendations on site configurations.
 These reports are found in the Site Dashboard under the **Status** tab, and are accessible by site team members.